JetBrains/teamcity-documentation/topics/search.md

 ### Boolean Operators and Wildcards Support

 You can combine multiple terms with Boolean operators to create more complex search queries.
 In TeamCity, you can use `OR`, `NOT`, `-`.
-The `AND` operator is unrecommended and you should use the white space (equivalent to `OR`) instead.
+The `AND` operator is not recommended — use the white space (equivalent to `OR`) instead.

 When using Boolean operators, type them ALL CAPS.
 * `OR` operator helps fetch the search terms that contain either of the terms you specify in the search field.
 This operator is used by default.